 To make differentiating the two queries, we will assign each query with its color.
+There is no change required in the enrichment algorithm, as this is done in the visualization phase.
+The algorithm calculates the hue for each metric in step 5 and then modify each row hue according to its corresponding metric.
 The modification for the visualization algorithm can be seen in figure 51.